 Celebrate Science offers a unique opportunity for Durham University to promote its science, both teaching and research, to a general audience through engaging outreach activities.
 The aim is to stimulate interest in science and to inspire young people to study science in the future, while putting the University at the heart of a fun community event.

-Over 6,500 people visited the marquee during Celebrate Science 2013 where they experienced a varied programme of events and activities, including investigating human and animal skulls, blowing giant bubbles and mind boggling visual illusions.
+Around 7,000 people visited the marquee during Celebrate Science 2014 where they experienced a varied programme of events and activities, including investigating human and animal skulls, controlling robots and mind boggling visual illusions.
 Amongst many other things children were invited to create their own inventions, take part in experiments, measure their fitness and make their own Kazoo!

 "Lots of hands on experiments for kids.
 The students could not have been more friendly, enthusiastic in answering questions and explaining in just the right way so that we could all understand.
 Fantastic Day!"